-The Common Manual has been revised by adding the requirement that the holder of an electronically signed promissory note or MPN must retain the original promissory note or MPN for at least 3 years after the loan or all the loans made on the note have been satisfied.
-The Manual is also revised to add the documentation that the Department may require of the lender that created the original electronically signed promissory note to resolve a factual dispute on a loan that has been assigned to the Department, and to expand the disbursement record requirement.
+The Common Manual has been revised by adding the requirement that the holder of an electronically signed MPN must retain the original MPN for at least 3 years after all the loans made on the MPN have been satisfied.
+The manual is also revised to add the documentation that the Department may require of the lender to resolve a factual dispute on a loan that has been assigned to the Department, and to expand the disbursement record requirement.